Have you ever wondered why there are so many different types of kitchen knives? What’s the purpose of them all? And which do you actually need?

 Bread Knife

-You could slice bread with a chef’s knife, but the non-serrated edge won’t cut through a crunchy crust as efficiently, so you risk flattening the loaf.
+You could slice bread with a chef’s knife, but the non-serrated edge won’t cut through a crunchy crust as easily.
+You have to apply more pressure, which can flatten the loaf.

-While excellent for bread, this knife also handles delicate foods like overripe tomatoes without turning them into mush.
-Its long blade lets you swiftly slice everything from cakes to sandwiches.
+While excellent for bread, this knife is also helpful for delicate foods like overripe tomatoes — the serrated edge slices through cleanly without turning the tomato into mush.

 Utility/Petty Knife